Ananya-Kaushal/Lowe-s_India_Interview_Material/Linked_List.md

 Ques 27)Reverse a Linked List?

-TYPE 1):-Only the data is reversed
+TYPE 1):-Only the data is reversed.

 Solution):-